Exposed to asbestos whilst working at the University

 Thompsons Solicitors are asbestos compensation experts

-Following his diagnosis he instructed asbestos compensation experts Thompsons Solicitors to investigate a claim for compensation.
+Following his diagnosis he instructed mesothelioma claims experts at Thompsons Solicitors to investigate a claim for compensation.

 Thompsons Solicitors successfully secured substantial damages in an out of court settlement.